Ziad-Ashraf-Abdu/Retinal_O2_transport/README.md

 ## COMSOL Validation

 To ensure our numerical and PINN approaches faithfully reproduce the underlying physics—and to guard against subtle mis‑interpretations of the reference paper—we implemented an independent model in **COMSOL Multiphysics®**.
-This served as a “sanity check” for boundary conditions, layer‑specific parameters, and the transition between time‑dependent and steady‑state behavior.
+This served as a "sanity check" for boundary conditions, layer‑specific parameters, and the transition between time‑dependent and steady‑state behavior.

 ### 1. Validation Motivation

 * **Human fallibility**: Even well‑documented reference studies can be misread or mis‑transcribed.
 * **PDE behavior**: Our hypothesis (and literature reports) indicate that the retinal diffusion–reaction PDE behaves as transient within a finite time window, but rapidly approaches steady state thereafter.
-* **Cross‑platform confidence**: By reproducing the problem in a commercial finite‑element environment, we gain high assurance in both our parametrization and our own solvers’ implementation.
+* **Cross‑platform confidence**: By reproducing the problem in a commercial finite‑element environment, we gain high assurance in both our parametrization and our own solvers' implementation.

 ### 2. COMSOL Model Setup

 * **Geometry & Layers**: Four contiguous 1D domains matching our Python/DeepXDE definitions (photoreceptor side → vitreous side).
-* **Material Properties**: Diffusivities $D_i$ and reaction rates $k_i$ imported directly from our code’s parameter file.
+* **Material Properties**: Diffusivities $D_i$ and reaction rates $k_i$ imported directly from our code's parameter file.
 * **Boundary & Initial Conditions**:

   * $C(z,0)$ set to baseline profile.